 - 3. As the root Linux account, edit the eg.conf file that you copied into place. - a.
-Replace Allow from 10.0.0.0/8 with Allow from all (to enable access to the offline upload / execute interface from any workstation on any network note that you must secure this for a production instance) - b.
+To enable access to the offline upload / execute interface from any workstation on any network, make the following change (and note that you must secure this for a production instance): - (Apache 2.2): Replace Allow from 10.0.0.0/8 with Allow from all - (Apache 2.4): Replace Require host 10.0.0.0/8 with Require all granted - b.
 (Fedora): Change references from the non-existent /etc/apache2/ directory to /etc/httpd/. - 4.
 Change the user for the Apache server. - (Debian and Ubuntu): As the root Linux account, edit /etc/apache2/envvars.
-Change export APACHE_RUN_USER=www-data to export APACHE_RUN_USER=opensrf. - (Fedora): As the root Linux account, edit /etc/httpd/conf/httpd.conf.
+Change export APACHE\RUN\USER=www-data to export APACHE\RUN\USER=opensrf. - (Fedora): As the root Linux account, edit /etc/httpd/conf/httpd.conf.
 Change User apache to User opensrf. - 5.
 Configure Apache with performance settings appropriate for Evergreen: - (Debian and Ubuntu): As the root Linux account, edit /etc/apache2/apache2.conf: - (Fedora): As the root Linux account, edit /etc/httpd/conf/httpd.conf: - a.
 Change KeepAliveTimeout to 1.
 Higher values reduce the chance of a request timing out unexpectedly, but increase the risk of using up all available Apache child processes. - b.
-Optional: Change MaxKeepAliveRequests to 100 - c.
+Optional: Change MaxKeepAliveRequests to 100 c.
 Update the prefork configuration section to suit your environment.
 The following settings apply to a busy system:

-- 6. (Fedora): As the root Linux account, edit the /etc/httpd/eg_vhost.conf file to change references from the non-existent /etc/apache2/ directory to /etc/httpd/. - 7.
+- 6. (Fedora): As the root Linux account, edit the /etc/httpd/eg\vhost.conf file to change references from the non-existent /etc/apache2/ directory to /etc/httpd/. - 7.
 (Debian and Ubuntu): As the root Linux account, enable the Evergreen site: